Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Bias due to the inconsistent waveforms

 In recent years, there has been an increasing amount of literature on standard sirens in modified gravity theories \cite{PhysRevD.99.083504,PhysRevD.102.044036,PhysRevD.103.064075,Baker_2021,Belgacem_2019,Dalang_2019,PhysRevD.98.023510,PhysRevD.100.044041,PhysRevLett.124.061101,Belgacem2019,PhysRevD.103.104059,Amendola2018}.
-However, the waveforms used in all the previous studies consider the modification of the cosmological distance but do not take into account the corrections in the amplitude and the phase and the extra polarization(s).
+However, the waveforms used in all the previous studies, such as Eq.
+(14) in \cite{PhysRevD.99.083504} and Eq.
+(12) in \cite{PhysRevD.103.104059}, consider the modification of the cosmological distance but do not take into account the corrections in the amplitude and the phase and the extra polarization(s).
 That is, they have ignored the modifications due to wave generation and only consider the modification in wave propagation.
-In the following section, we will analyze the bias due to the inconsistent waveforms.
+In the following, we will analyze the bias due to the inconsistent waveforms.
 In GW data analysis, it is a common practice to use the frequency domain GW waveforms.
 The Fourier transforms for the waveforms of the three polarizations can be computed via the stationary phase approximation \cite{PhysRevD.98.083023,PhysRevD.102.124035}.

 and

 with phases

 When the redshift is negligible, the above tensor polarization waveforms are consistent with Eqs.
 (91)-(93) in \cite{PhysRevD.102.124035} and the order $O(\frac{1}{\bar{\omega}})$ terms of scalar waveforms are consistent with Eqs.
 (52), (53), and (55) in \cite{PhysRevD.95.124008}.